gramster/photorg/README.md

 # photorg

-To install, you need a working Python environment.
+To install, you need a working Python environment with pip.
 Then clone this repo and in the root run:

-    PBR_VERSION=1.0.0 pip install .
+    PBR_VERSION=1.0.0 python -m pip install .

 To run: